Updated February 3, 2025

 Price and Availability

-Price-wise, you’re looking at around $120 for a single system on Amazon.
-However, if you don’t get enough sun or your pool is on the large side, you might need to double up.
+Price-wise, you’re looking at around $120 for a single system on their website.
+However, you might need to double up if you don’t get enough sun or your pool is on the large side.

 Remington Solar Pool Ionizer Reviews